David-Else/developer-workstation-setup-script/README.md

 - Works with both cutting edge Fedora (tested up to 38) and stable Red Hat Enterprise Linux 9 compatible distributions.
 - Easy to customize, just add and remove packages/config from the scripts before running.
 - Uses [stow](https://www.gnu.org/software/stow/) to install and manage dotfiles.
-- Includes a variety of development, browser, graphics, sound and video, and security and backup software:
+- Includes a variety of development and general use software:

 | Development | Browsers | Graphics | Sound and video | Security and backup |
 | --- | --- | --- | --- | --- |